slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

 'P'(program(P)) --> repeating('CL'(P)).
 ```

 This (start) rule is implicit in TAPL.
-The (non-ground) term `program(P)` that is an argument to the start nonterminal `'P'` (quoted becaue in Prolog, unquoted identifiers starting with a capital letter are interpreted as variables) serves the construction of the syntax tree; the (root) node is a term of type `program`.
+The (non-ground) term `program(P)` that is an argument to the start nonterminal `'P'` (quoted because in Prolog, unquoted identifiers starting with a capital letter are interpreted as variables) serves the construction of the syntax tree; the (root) node is a term of type `program`.
 (Unfortunately, Prolog is untyped and SWI-Prolog has no way of declaring structs.) `repeating` is a meta-predicate that implements the Kleene star for its argument, a nonterminal.
 In the above rule, it effects to `P` being unified with a list of nodes representing class definitions (possibly empty).

 ```prolog
 'CL'(class(C, D, F, K, M)) -->